oracle-livelabs/converged/obaas/microtx/microtx.md

 ### The Cloud Cash Transfer Saga

-In this lab you will implement a saga that will manage transfering funds from one user to another.
+In this lab you will implement a saga that will manage transferring funds from one user to another.
 The CloudBank mobile application will have a feature called "Cloud Cash" that allows users to instantly transfer funds to anyone.
 They will do this by choosing a source account and entering the email address of the person they wish to send funds to, and the amount.

 ![Cloud Cash screen](images/obaas-flutter-cloud-cash-screen-design.png)